-The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the Company's cash position of CHF 19.4 million as at June 30, 2015.

-In addition, the Company has considered the two milestone payments received in 2015 pursuant to its collaboration agreements with Genentech.
+The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the two milestone payments received in 2015 pursuant to its collaboration agreements with Genentech.
 Specifically, in July the Company received a CHF 14 million milestone payment for reaching the ED-GO decision for its anti-tau antibody program and in August the Company received a \$25 million (CHF 24.3 million) milestone payment associated with the decision by Roche/Genentech to move crenezumab into Phase 3 studies.
-These two milestones have increased Company's cash balance as at mid-August to over CHF 57.6 million.
+These two milestones have increased the Company's cash position to CHF 53.7 million as at September 30, 2015.
+Furthermore, in October 2015, the Company completed an approximately \$30.0 million Private Placement of preferred shares Series E which have resulted in a pro forma cash balance as of September 30, 2015 of CHF 80.8 million.